2023 Best Value Health/Medical Admin Services Undergraduate Certificate Schools

 Full Health & Medical Administrative Services at NorthWest Arkansas Community College Report

-Century College landed the #23 spot in the 2023 rankings for the best value undergraduate certificate health & medical administrative services programs.
-Century College is a medium-sized public school located in the suburb of White Bear Lake.
+With a ranking of #23, Century College did quite well on this year’s best value schools for health & medical administrative services students working on their undergraduate certificate.
+Century College is a moderately-sized public school located in the large suburb of White Bear Lake.

 Read full report on Health & Medical Administrative Services at Century College

-With a ranking of #24, Mid-State Technical College did quite well on this year’s best value schools for health & medical administrative services students working on their undergraduate certificate.
-Located in the rural area of Wisconsin Rapids, Mid-State is a public college with a small student population.
+Mid-State Technical College did quite well in this year’s ranking of the best places for health & medical administrative services students to get a undergraduate certificate.
+It came in at #24 on the list.
+Located in the rural area of Wisconsin Rapids, Mid-State is a public school with a small student population.

-Out-of-state tuition fees for undergraduate students at Mid-State are $6,850 per year.
+The average tuition and fees for an out-of-state undergraduate student at Mid-State are $6,850 a year.

-In addition to its great value ranking, Mid-State is in the top 20% of all schools on our Best Health/Medical Admin Services Undergraduate Certificate Trade Schools list.
+As a testament to the quality of education it offers, Mid-State also is in the top 20% of our Best Health/Medical Admin Services Undergraduate Certificate Trade Schools ranking.

-Read full report on Health & Medical Administrative Services at Mid-State Technical College
+Full Health & Medical Administrative Services at Mid-State Technical College Report

-Augusta Technical College came in at #25 in this year’s edition of the Best Value Health/Medical Admin Services Undergraduate Certificate Schools ranking.
-Augusta Technical College is a small public school located in the city of Augusta.
+Augusta Technical College did quite well in this year’s ranking of the best places for health & medical administrative services students to get a undergraduate certificate.
+It came in at #25 on the list.
+Augusta Technical College is a small public school located in the medium-sized city of Augusta.

 Full Health & Medical Administrative Services at Augusta Technical College Report